anproulx/school/content/en/project/abide-fmri/index.md

 #### Andréanne
 Hi!
 I am a student in Cognitive Neuroscience recently enrolled in a Master's in Psychology at the University of Montreal.
 My career objective is to work on research projects aiming to discover new ways of characterizing the brain in its pathological states.
 At the moment, I am working with Sébastien Jacquemont and Pierre Bellec, and the focus of our research is investigating the effect of genetic mutations on fonctional and structural brain phenotypes.
 More precisely, I have been working with resting-state functional connectivity measures in carrier populations.

-By joining the Brainhack School, I hoped to strengthen my computational skills and my knowledge in the applications of machine learning (more specifically to the field of neuroimaging).
-Not only did I get to work machine learning project, but I also got to learn about useful tools such as Github.
+By joining the Brainhack School, I hoped to strengthen my computational skills and my knowledge in the applications of machine learning  to the field of neuroimaging.
+Not only did I get to work on a machine learning problem specific to my field, but I also got to learn about useful tools such as Github.
 More importantly, I also met a community of brilliant/aware researchers and got to collaborate with other students across the world!

 #### Mikkel